cerebral/overmind/packages/overmind-website/guides/intermediate/06_statecharts.md

 You can basically think of a statechart as a way of limiting what actions are available to be executed in certain states of the application.
 This concept is very old and was originally used to design machines where the user was exposed to all points of interaction, all buttons and switches, at any time.
 Statecharts would help make sure that at certain states certain buttons and switches would not operate.

 A simple example of this is a Walkman.
 When the Walkman is in a **playing** state you should not be able to hit the **eject** button.
 On the web this might seem unnecessary as points of interaction is dynamic.
 We simply hide and/or disable buttons.
 But this is the exact problem.
 It is fragile.
 It is fragile because the UI implementation itself is all you depend on to prevent logic from running when it should not.
-A statechart is a much more resiliant way to ensure what logic can actually run in any given state.
+A statechart is a much more resilient way to ensure what logic can actually run in any given state.

 In Overmind we talk about these statechart states as **transition states**.